 Updated 11 January: There was such interest that the small room booked for the numbers expected was nowhere near the size needed.
 The meeting was therefore held more than once, and another date will be scheduled for questions and answers … I will have a report in the next day or so, hopefully next few hours.

-Original post 9 January: Recently, there have been judgments by the European Court of Justice nullifying mortgage floor clauses (clausulas suelo – please see my post HERE) and mortgage set-up costs liability – where banks charge mortgagees all the fees and set-up costs in addition to the actual mortgage.
-In the light of these rulings, the Tenerife Cabildo’s Centro Insular de Calidad y Consumo Responsable (Centre for Quality and Responsible consumerism) in La Laguna is holding a free information session for the public this Wednesday, 11 January, from 5 – 7 pm (17.00 -19.00).
+Updated 9 January 2017: Further to the judgment by the European Court of Justice nullifying mortgage floor clauses (original post below), the Tenerife Cabildo’s Centro Insular de Calidad y Consumo Responsable (Centre for Quality and Responsible consumerism) in La Laguna is holding a free information session for the public this Wednesday, 11 January, from 5 – 7 pm (17.00 -19.00).

 This meeting is intended to explain the scope of the ECJ’s judgment of 21 December that sentenced Spanish banks to repay all monies overcharged on account of these clauses.
 As such, it will offer information so that the public can inform itself as to what, if any, professional help could usefully be engaged, a matter of concern to quite a few right now because many seem to have been approached by a range of “professionals” (even lawyers, notaries and land registries) all seeking to be engaged to try to recover monies which may or may not be due for repayment.